-Zoom Magnifying Glass- Click to resize the Sines interface.
+Zoom Magnifying Glass- Click to resize UI interface.
 Selecting 100% returns the user interface to native size.
 You can also grab and drag the diagonal "grab" lines in the lower-right corner of the user interfaces.

 MIDI Tab- Opens the MIDI controllers tab for configuring internal and hardware MIDI controls.
 See the MIDI Controllers Setup and MIDI Tab section for full information.

-Help- Clicking this launches your web browser and opens the help document you’re currently reading, which is a really meta concept.
+Help- Clicking this launches your web browser and opens the help document you’re currently reading (but I'm already reading this... circular logic, man).

-Cherry Sines logo (right side of panel)- Clicking this displays “about” information, and shows the version number and current registered user ID.
+Cherry Audio logos - Clicking these displays “about” information, and shows the version number and current registered user ID.

 Preset List Right-Click Functions